-- ✓ All risk assessments will be reviewed annually. - ✓ Risk assessments should also be reviewed when there is a change to the school building or to school staff.
+- ✓ All risk assessments will be reviewed annually. - ✓ Risk assessments should also be reviewed when there is a change to the school building or to school staff, or if there has been a dangerous occurance/accident/injury.

 These organisational arrangements for staff with Health & Safety responsibilities are represented diagrammatically below.